-Angela Preuss and her husband Ian run Surilana, Australia’s largest suri herd situated in north east Victoria, comprising over 600 suris, as well as a substantial huacaya herd.
+Angela Preuss and her husband run a suri herd of over 600 suris and a substantial huacaya herd in north east Victoria.
 Farming alpacas has been a full-time passion for Angela for over 20 years.

 Angela has many years of experience judging large and small shows all over Australia.
 She has also judged in New Zealand, Germany, England and Canada.
 Some highlights were judging the Australian and New Zealand National Shows.
 Angela enjoys the experience of judging, as it allows her to see a vast range of alpacas and fleeces and to be able to meet alpaca breeders world- wide.
-Angela enjoys sharing her passion with alpacas and has given seminars on breeding suris throughout Australia, Germany and New Zealand.
+Angela has given seminars on breeding suris throughout Australia, Germany and New Zealand.

 Wendy Billington Accredited Judge

-Wendy has involved in the alpaca industry since 1989, establishing Cedar House Alpacas soon after.
+Wendy has involved in the alpaca industry since 1989.
 She has traveled overseas to Peru and USA on the quest for highest quality genetics.
 Several visits to the altiplano, Peru, in the early 90s gave her insight into what could be achieved with selective and conscientious breeding.
 Wendy’s passion for quality, commercially viable alpacas was truly born in Peru.

 Over the years Wendy’s business has emphasised an uncompromising attention to fibre qualities on older males leading the way toward finer and heavier fleeces.
 Wendy actively participates as an exhibitor with excellent success.
 She has been judging for 20 years. including Germany, Belgium, Holland and NZ.
 Wendy has judged at all major shows in Australia.
 She considers it a privilege to be asked to assess, critique, and give valuable input into judging so the breeder leaves the show with knowledge.
 Comparative it is, nonetheless informative, and always driving our industry towards higher breeding standards.